 - Completed Unit Executive Officer(s) and Dean Approval;

-- Statement of Interest (1,000 words max, double-spaced, with one-inch margins): To include indication of your research expertise and its fit with the environmental humanities subject area, reasons for wanting to lead and collaborate with a group of scholars and students, perspective on this opportunity, etc. General overview of ideas for organizing and motivating the research group.
+- Statement of Interest (1,000 words max, double-spaced, with one-inch margins, 12-point Times New Roman font): To include indication of your research expertise and its fit with the legal humanities subject area, reasons for wanting to lead and collaborate with a group of scholars and students, perspective on this opportunity, etc. General overview of ideas for organizing and motivating the research group.

-- Statement of qualifications (1,000 words max, double-spaced, with one-inch margins): This should include indications of past administrative/managerial experience and evidence of ability to collaborate with inter-generational and interdisciplinary groups of scholars and students, as well as an indication of experience managing budgets.
+- Statement of qualifications (1,000 words max, double-spaced, with one-inch margins, 12-point Times New Roman font): This should include indications of past administrative/managerial experience and evidence of ability to collaborate with inter-generational and interdisciplinary groups of scholars and students, as well as an indication of experience managing budgets.

 All application materials, including letters of reference, must be received by this deadline in order for a candidate’s application to be considered complete and eligible for consideration.
 It is the applicant’s responsibility to monitor and ensure timely submission of all documents, including letters of reference.

-More information about this fellowship will be posted as it becomes available.
-Questions about these fellowships may be addressed to Nancy Castro at firstname.lastname@example.org or (217) 244-7913.
+Questions about this fellowship may be addressed to Nancy Castro, Deputy Director of IPRH, at firstname.lastname@example.org or (217) 244-7913.